 (pg.139) - The tiny structural unit that makes up a plant, typically microscopic and consisting of cytoplasm and a nucleus enclosed in a membrane.

 (pg.23) - An insoluble compound; that makes up most of a plant’s cell walls and fibers; stiffens a plant; a carbohydrate.

 (pg.10) - A green pigment, responsible for the absorption of light to provide energy for photosynthesis; present in all green plants and in cyanobacteria.

-(pg.135,148) - A halogen element commonly found in tap water.
+- A trace element required by cannabis plants to remain healthy.
+A halogen element commonly found in tap water.
 Also used as an aggressive cleaner, bleach and oxidizing agent.

 (pg.11) - Contains chlorophyll; used in photosynthesis.

 (pg.185) - A condition that appears in a sick cannabis plant, visible on its leaves.
 The leaf veins remain green while the surrounding tissue is yellow, or the veins yellow while the surrounding tissue remains green.